evxiong/mp3-album-formatter/README.md

   - track number
   - disc number

-- **Options**:
+- **Modifiable behavior** (see [Options](#options) for details):

-  - Updates album folder name to match album name (default behavior; `-a` flag to keep current name unchanged)
+  - By default, updates album folder name to match album name
+    - `-a` flag keeps current folder name unchanged
+    - `-A "<format>"` allows custom folder name
-  - Updates song file names to match track names (default behavior; `-s` flag to keep current name unchanged)
+  - By default, updates song file names to match track names
-  - Unzips album file (must specify `-x` flag, default behavior is to treat album as already unzipped)
+    - `-s` flag keeps current file names unchanged
+    - `-S "<format>"` allows custom file names
+  - By default, treats album folder as unzipped
+    - `-x` flag unzips album ZIP to a specified destination folder

 ## How to use

 ### Prerequisites

-- All of the songs you want to update should belong to the same album and be directly contained in a single folder or ZIP. **No songs should be contained in nested folders.**
+- All of the songs you want to update should belong to the same album and be contained in a single folder or ZIP.
+Any songs within nested folders will be moved to the root album folder.
+- The number of songs in the album folder must be <= the total number of tracks in the album.
 - Song file names <!--and/or existing track name metadata--> should be close to (doesn't need to be exact) their track names listed on Apple Music -- this is so that the script can match files with the correct metadata.
-- The number of songs in the album folder must be <= the total number of tracks in the album.

 ### Setup